3.1 Material accounting policy information

 b.
 Financial instruments

 > An equity instrument is any contract that evidences a residual interest in the assets of an entity after deducting all of its liabilities.
-Equity instruments issued by a Company entity are recognised at the proceeds received, net of direct issue costs.
+Equity instruments issued by a Company entity are recognized at the proceeds received, net of direct issue costs.

 Initial Recognition and measurement :